yigitulusoy-dsa/DSA210-PROJECT/README.md

 This project was completed in accordance with Sabancı University academic integrity and AI usage guidelines.

-AI-based tools (such as ChatGPT) were used only for:
+AI-based tools were used only for:
 - debugging and improving Python code,
 - assistance in report organization and formatting,
 - grammar and writing support,
 - interpreting statistical outputs and visualizations.

-All topic selection, research design, data collection, preprocessing, analysis, interpretations, and conclusions were completed independently by the student.

-AI tools were used only as supportive assistants and not for generating the core academic content of the project.